apache/jackrabbit-oak/oak-doc/src/site/markdown/security/permission.md

     permission `USER_MANAGEMENT` to be granted for the editing subject.
 This permission (including a corresponding privilege) has been introduced with Oak 1.0.
 See below for configuration parameters to obtain backwards compatible behavior.

+##### Observation

+Permission evaluation is also applied when delivering observation events respecting the effective permission setup of the `Session` that registered the `EventListener`.

+However, it is important to understand that events are only delivered once the modifications have been successfully persisted and permissions will be evaluated against the persisted state.

+In other words: Changing the permission setup along with the modifications to be reported to the `EventListener` will result in events being included or excluded according to the modified permissions.
+See [OAK-4196] for an example.

 <a name="api_extensions"/>
 ### API Extensions